PlumpMath/devnotes/clojure-notes.md

 ## Sequences

 Most of Clojure's core data structures are built around sequences.
-It's a wildly useful abastraction and understanding sequences is one of the first things you should get comfortable with.
+It's a wildly useful abstraction and understanding sequences is one of the first things you should get comfortable with.

 ### Seq